MarinaGamal/QA-Task/README.md

-# Testing My Store Website using NightwatchJS and Mocha-Auth-User API
+# Testing My Store Website using NightwatchJS and testing Mocha-Auth-User API Routes using SuperTest

 ## Overview
 This README provides instructions on how to test the My Store website using NightwatchJS and test the Mocha-Auth-User API routes using Supertest.
 It includes steps for setting up and running UI tests using NightwatchJS and API tests using Supertest and Mocha.